abhiramasonny/jaithon/README.md

 - Detecting User input: You can detect user input.
 Syntax: *input variable_name*
 - Time: You can access the users internal Clock by using the time keyword.
 Syntax: *var t = time()* This saves the time as an integer.
 - Comments: You can add comments using the # symbol.
 Commented lines are displayed in green.
-- If loops: You can do if loops by using the if/do keywords.
-Syntax: *if 1>4 do print 1*
+- If loops: You can do if loops by using the if/then/do keywords.
+Syntax: *if 1>4 then do print 1*
 <br>

 **Note:** Strings are not supported in any part of this language yet, including the print statement.
+**You can find more documentation at Documentation/grammer.txt**
 <br>

 *yes you cant do a helloworld in this language*